 Dear Prospective Law Student,

 Faculty and staff members make tremendous efforts to get to know students and to give them the support they need, and many strong alumni are deeply engaged in our students’ success.
 Law study and practice are hard.
-Here at Catholic, we care about one another’s well-being and deploy rich resources to support it.
+Here at the Law School, we care about one another’s well-being and deploy rich resources to support it.

-Our student advocacy programs have long been competitive, and we recently boasted the #1 student trial team in the nation, as they won the National Trial Team Championship in 2019.
+Our student advocacy programs have long been competitive, and our student trial team recently won the National Trial Team Championship and continues to place highly in important competitions around the country.
 In addition, the Law School hosts the premier moot court competition focusing on First Amendment issues, which draws a large, competitive field of teams as well as many prominent judges.

 We have robust opportunities for students to participate in centers and institutes and to explore specialties, including certificates that students can earn in Securities Law; Compliance, Investigations, and Corporate Responsibility; Comparative and International Law; Law and Public Policy; and Law and Technology (including Communications Law, Intellectual Property, and Privacy Law).
-The Law School also recently opened its Center for Religious Liberty and has several other important initiatives in the works, including a Lawyers of Faith Leadership Program, which you could help shape.
+The Law School also recently opened its Center for Religious Liberty and has several other important initiatives in the works, including the $4.25 million Project on Constitutional Originalism and the Catholic Intellectual Tradition, which you could help shape.

-Catholic Law is housed in a beautiful building that recently celebrated its 25th anniversary.
-We are located in Washington, D.C.—the seat of our nation’s government and the premier legal market for almost everything—just down the road from the Capitol, and particularly close to a DC Metro Red Line stop.
-I hope that you will visit us—whether virtually or, when possible, in person—to learn what the Catholic Law experience is all about.
+Catholic Law is housed in a beautiful building in Washington, D.C. — the seat of our nation’s government and the premier legal market for almost everything — just down the road from the Capitol, and particularly close to a D.C.
+Metro Red Line stop.
+I hope that you will visit us to learn what the Catholic Law experience is all about.
 I hope to meet you soon!

 All the best,